Latest News and Info

 How to apply

-To apply, please send your CV, together with a supporting statement detailing how you meet the requirements of the role and what you think you can offer, to administrator@leedsmencap.org.uk
+To apply, please send your CV, together with a supporting statement detailing how you meet the requirements of the role and what you think you can offer, to administrator@leedsmencap.org.uk.
+Please see Trustee recruitment pack for full details.

 Any appointment will be subject to a DBS check, receipt of two suitable references and declarations of suitability to act as a Trustee.